- Soil Association

 - even dead animals.

-When they eat, worms break down and recycle this organic matter within the soil which helps naturally fertilise the earth and ensure it’s packed with vital nutrients.
+When they eat, worms break down and recycle this organic matter within the soil.
+This naturally fertilises the earth and packs it with vital nutrients.

-The little mounds you sometimes see on top of the soil are called worm castings (essentially, worm poo!) and are the end product of this recycling process.
+The little mounds you sometimes see on top of the soil are called worm castings.
+These are, essentially, worm poo!
+They are the end product of this recycling process.

-Their casts can contain 5 times more nitrogen, 7 times more phosphorus, and 1000 times more beneficial bacteria than the original soil that helps plants thrive.
+Their casts can contain 5 times more nitrogen, 7 times more phosphorus, and 1000 times more beneficial bacteria than the original soil that helps plants grow.

-Another thing that earthworms do is loosen, mix and oxygenate the soil as they burrow channels through.
+Earthworms loosen, mix and oxygenate the soil as they burrow channels.

-They improve its structure, leaving space for water to be drained away from the surface and stored in the soil.
+They improve the soil's structure.
+They leave space for water to be drained away from the surface and stored in the soil.

-Research has shown that soils without earthworms can be 90% less effective at soaking up water.
-This means water run-off increases which can lead to erosion and in some cases flooding.
+Research has shown that soils without earthworms can be 90 percent less effective at soaking up water.
+This means more water run-off, which can lead to erosion and flooding.

-Just as worms can improve soil health, they also don’t like living in very poor-quality soil.
+Worms don’t like living in very poor-quality soil.
 To survive, worms need moist soils that contain enough organic matter for them to feed on.
-So, by digging up a spadeful of soil and counting the number of worms in their sample, farmers can get a pretty good indication of their soil’s health.
+So, by counting the number of worms in soil, farmers can get a pretty good idea of their soil’s health.

-As well as keeping soil healthy, worms can help clean up contaminated land by enhancing ‘bioremediation’ – the process by which micro-organisms consume and break down environmental pollutants converting them to non-toxic molecules.
+Worms can also help clean up contaminated land by enhancing ‘bioremediation’.
+This is when micro-organisms break down environmental pollutants and turn them into non-toxic molecules.

-Their wriggling and burrowing movements regulate the distribution of these micro-organisms in the soil.
+By wriggling and burrowing, worms' movements spread these micro-organisms around the soil.

 So, while they have a reputation for being dirty – they clean up fairly well!

-As important as they are alive for distributing nutrients and organisms and decomposing matter, worms are also very important in the food chain.
+As important as they are alive, worms are also very important in the food chain.

-They provide a crucial protein-rich source of food for other important species like birds, hedgehogs and frogs.
+They provide an important protein-rich source of food for other species like birds, hedgehogs and frogs.

 Our underground allies are pretty amazing.
-Protecting these animals is crucially important to help maintain the health and balance of nutrients in the soil.
+Protecting these animals is crucially important to help protect the health and balance of nutrients in the soil.

 Find out more about the unsung heroes looking after our soil.